digitalrebar/provision/README.rst

 Install & Quick Start
 ---------------------

+.. note::  We HIGHLY recommend using the ``latest`` version of the documentation, as it contains the most up to date information.
+Use the version selector in the lower right corner of your browser.

 Our `Stable Quick Start <http://provision.readthedocs.io/en/stable/doc/quickstart.html>`_ has fast play-with-it steps.
 Don't worry, they are very simple and take 10 to 20 minutes.